BladeMcCool/IPFS-Social-Graph/README.md

 It would be a domain name that you control which you can point at the IP where you are running the server at and then LetsEncrypt will be able to do some auto-magic to set your TLS certificates up.
 See comments in code for more info.
 IMPORTANT: the crypto.subtle api is not available to remote clients without TLS enabled, which is why this is critical that the web ui be served via TLS.

 ##### Manual build notes (if not doing docker-compose method above.)
+Prerequisites for manual build, or Golang 1.15.6 or compatible + existing IPFS node to build and run manually.

 Below are using example paths for the project and go resource directories.
 You will need to fix according to your system.
 Below we will start an IPFS node which will listen for API on port 7767, get dependencies for the golang project, build the ciddag binary from source using golang 1.15.6 and then run it set to provide a ui via http on port 4588, and to communicate with the running IPFS node on its port 7767.
 Leave the CIDDAG_TLS_HOSTNAME blank for local http ui on the port specified by CIDDAG_HTTP_PORT container environment var (default 4588).
 Set a value of a hostname that you control otherwise, and it will do automatic "Let's Encrypt" setup for the TLS cert for the domain.
 It will NOT WORK over https without a valid cert because otherwise the browser crypto key management api is unavailable.

 Start IPFS node: